 Librarians, like hoarders, save everything because you never know what is needed in the future, and governments like to change the record as they go along.
-As Government Information In Canada puts it, “the goals and interests of future researchers can never be fully anticipated”.
+As Government Information In Canada puts it, “the goals and interests of future researchers can never be fully anticipated.”
 Though record-keeping has never been cheaper and easier, it has also never been more haphazard.

 Government Information makes this point beautifully.

-“Consider this: one has an easier time finding and reading a surveyor’s report of Aboriginal lands that was submitted to and published by the Government of Canada in 1897 than finding and reading an academic research paper submitted to the Royal Commission on Aboriginal Peoples and published for the Government of Canada by a private company in 1997,” write librarians Amanda Wakaruk of the University of Alberta, and Steve Marks of the University of Toronto.
+“Consider this: one has an easier time finding and reading a surveyor’s report of Aboriginal lands that was submitted to and published by the Government of Canada in 1897 than finding and reading an academic research paper submitted to the Royal Commission on Aboriginal Peoples and published for the Government of Canada by a private company in 1997,” write librarians Amanda Wakaruk of the University of Alberta and Steve Marks of the University of Toronto.

 Records matter.
-Library & Archives Canada since 1953 has had a mandate to preserve every single federal document.
+Library and Archives Canada since 1953 has had a mandate to preserve every single federal document.
 Some jurisdictions like Prince Edward Island, Yukon and Nunavut have no preservation mandate whatsoever.
 Others are poorly funded.